kefik/Sokoban4J/README.md

 2) HumanAgent and ArtificialAgent stubs; ArtificalAgent is using own thread for thinking (does not stuck GUI).

-3) Possible to run headless simulations (same result as visualized, only faster).
+3) Character is animated; human may use arrows or WSAD to control the avatar.

-4) Simple Tree-DFS agent that can solve the simplest level.
+4) Possible to run headless simulations (same result as visualized, only faster).

-5) You can define up-to 6 different kinds of "boxes" (yellow, blue, gray, purple, red and black) and their specific target places; brown place (the brown dot) is "generic spot for any kind of box".
+5) Use "Sokoban" static methods for quick startups of your code (both for humans and artificial agents).

-6) Character is animated; human may use arrows or WSAD to control the agent.
+6) Simple Tree-DFS agent that can solve the simplest level.

-7) Mavenized; using some of my other stuff, but that can be easily cut off if you're considering branching.
+7) You can define up-to 6 different kinds of "boxes" (yellow, blue, gray, purple, red and black) and their specific target places; brown place (the brown dot) is "generic spot for any kind of box".

-8) Tested with Java 1.8
+8) Mavenized; using some of my other stuff, but that can be easily cut off if you're considering branching.

-9) Use "Sokoban" static methods for quick startups of your code (both for humans and artificial agents).
+9) Tested with Java 1.8

 ------------------------------------------------------------